wp-plugins/cf-whiteboard/readme.txt

 * Added settings for custom whiteboard positioning.

 == Upgrade Notice ==

+= 2.2 =
+Version 2.2 brings a new athlete login system that allows athletes to track workouts they did on their own, and makes it easier for athletes to keep their PRs up-to-date.
+Please upgrade immediately so your athletes can take advantage of these new features.

 = 1.55 =
 CF Whiteboard now has security for editing Whiteboard entries.
 Starting Monday, June 11, athletes will not be able to edit their entries until you upgrade the CF Whiteboard plugin to version 1.55 or newer.